 Focus is on the nature and problems of old age; needs of the elderly; theoretical explanations of the aging process; and the delivery of social services to the elderly.
 An understanding of grief, mourning, and reactions of dying persons to imminent death is emphasized.

-513. Comparative Sociology (5).
-Pr., SY 201.
+523. Sociology of Deviant Behavior (5).
+Pr., SY 201 and Junior or Senior standing.